Ensures your marriage meets the legal requirements in Australia.

 You should contact the Department of Immigration to find out what the requirements are, and if necessary, contact a Migration Lawyer or Agent.
 Should you require a letter confirming your intention to marry, this can be provided upon completion of the relevant Notice of Intended Marriage, and the booking fee being paid.

-- The monitum, which is the legal definition of marriage in Australia must be said prior to your exchange of vows.
+The monitum, which is the legal definition of marriage in Australia, must be said by the celebrant, prior to your exchange of vows.

-- Your vows must ask those present to witness that you take each other as lawful husband/wife.
+Your vows must ask those present to witness that you take each other as lawful husband/wife/spouse.

 The certificate you will receive from the registry following registration of your marriage can be used at all government departments, passport office and banks as proof of marriage.

-Should either the bride, the groom or witnesses appear to be under the influence of alcohol, drugs or duress of any kind.
+Should either party to the marriage or witnesses appear to be under the influence of alcohol, drugs or duress of any kind.
 This possibility is discussed at our initial consultation.